PeterDrake/drakepedia/algorithms/graph_algorithms.md

 1. :star::star: Draw the minimum spanning tree of the graph below.

     ![There are 4 vertices, labeled A through D. The weight along the edge AB is 1, AC is 2, AD is 6, BC is 3, BD is 4, and CD is 5.](mst.svg)
+1. :star::star: Why are negative weight cycles a problem when finding shortest paths?
+1. :star::star: Which problem is *not* solved using an algorithm based on depth-first search: topological sorting, minimum spanning tree, or connected components?

 ## Answers
 1. ![order V plus E](https://latex.codecogs.com/svg.latex?\Theta(V+E))